-- 1st Place Award for top overall council in each of the 5 divisions - Based on total points - Award of Excellence (up to 5 equal awards) - o For councils not awarded 1st place but who go above and beyond in their publicity efforts - Best Council Event for Publicity (up to 3 equal awards) - O This award is for council events that best showcase the good works of the Knights of Columbus to the public
+- 1st Place Award for top overall council in each of the 5 divisions (based on point totals). - Award of Excellence for councils in their division not awarded 1st place but who go above and beyond in their publicity efforts (chosen by the publicity chairman). - Best Council Event for Publicity this award is for council events that best showcase the good works of the Knights of Columbus to the public.